dansoonie/AsyncTaskQueue/README.md

 ### AsyncTaskQueueEvent.COMPLETE
 Emitted when a task has completed
 Listen to this event for obtaining task result.
-When prueQueue option is true, the task results will be in the order they were enqueued.
+When pureQueue option is true, the task results will be in the order they were enqueued.
 Otherwise,
 result: TaskResult - Result of the successfully completed task {
   task: // The task definition you enqueued,